GERD vs. EoE – Do you know the difference between GERD and EoE?

-GERD vs. EOE – Do you know the difference between GERD vs. EOE?
 Did you know that gastroesophageal reflux (GER) in infants is very common?
 According to the National Institutes of Health, about half of all infants spit up in the first 3 months of life and it typically resolves by 12-14 months of age.
-GER occurs when the lower esophageal sphincter, which is the opening between the esophagus and stomach, opens spontaneously, for varying periods of time, or does not close properly.
+GER occurs when the lower esophageal sphincter, which keeps the opening between the esophagus and stomach closed, opens spontaneously or does not close properly.
 This allows stomach contents to rise up into the esophagus.
-Adults know GER more commonly as acid reflux because digestive juices (acids) rise up with the food.
+Adults know GER more commonly as acid reflux because digestive juices (acids) rise up with the food, causing discomfort or heartburn.

 Occasional GER episodes are common, like when you burp and it brings up some acidic juices from the stomach.
-We need to identify GERD vs. EOE, So if GER sometimes happens to your baby it doesn’t necessarily mean they have GERD, which is gastroesophageal reflux disease.
+If GER sometimes happens to your baby it doesn’t necessarily mean they have GERD, which is gastroesophageal reflux disease.
 If the reflux is persistent and happens more than twice a week, then it may be considered GERD, which can lead to more serious health problems for babies including failure to gain weight, bleeding, respiratory problems or esophagitis.
+A gastroenterologist can help diagnose and manage GERD.

 Some or all of the following symptoms may indicate your baby could have GERD: